Economy of North America: Agriculture

 Agriculture is very important in Central American and Caribbean nations.
 In western Canada, in the provinces of Saskatchewan, Alberta, British Columbia and Manitoba, wheat and other various main agricultural products are grown.
 The U.S. also has many states with significant agriculture production, mainly in the central continental U.S. Mexico produces many tropical fruits and vegetables as well as edible animals.
+In America, according to the USDA as of 2023 the most produced crop which is corn and is the highest planted crop here with it rising the past 30 years, with Iowa and Illinois contributing to 1/3 of the crop produced.
+Corn being the major crop produced contributes to 75.8 billion dollars as a cash crop.
+In Mexico as of 2023 one of the main fruits sold is avocadoes and the most profitable as well bringing in 2.84 billion dollars to Mexico with 75 percent being grown in the state of Michoacan and has continued to grow in revenue as well as yearly.
+In Canada canola created 43.7 billion in revenue for them as one of their highest selling crops, along with wheat bringing in 42.8 billion as well being a major contributor to Canadas agriculture as well.

 Manufacturing

 North America has developed and its manufacturing sector has grown.
 In the beginning the European nations were the large manufacturing powers.
 At the start of the 1950s, the United States was a top manufacturing power, with Canada and Mexico also making significant progress.

 Service

 In Canada, the US and the Caribbean, service-based employment is a significant percentage of overall employment.
 Many people work in stores and other retail locations.
 In Canada more than 70% work in the services sector, with a similar percentage in the United States.